mattermost/docs/source/about/licensing-and-subscription.rst

 If you don't plan to renew your Enterprise Edition subscription, revoke the expired license in **System Console > Edition and License**.

-Do you have a program for official non-profits, open-source projects, and charities?
+Do you have a program for official non-profits, open source projects, and charities?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yes, please see the `Mattermost Monday License program <https://mattermost.com/nonprofit/>`_.